 The most immediate ruling could come June 29 from federal Judge Shelly Dick of the U.S. Middle District Court of Louisiana.
 Evans said the court will adopt a map that features a second majority-minority district, which the judge, in her June 6 ruling, identified as the appropriate remedy in the case.

-Dick gave the Louisiana Legislature the opportunity to redraw the map approved in February.
+Dick gave the Louisiana Legislature the opportunity to redraw the map they adopted in February and re-adopted in March when they overrode the governor’s veto.
 Their second special redistricting session of the year ended Saturday when the lone bill that made it out of committee died on the Senate floor.

 Lawmakers had until this past Monday to submit a map with a second majority-Black district or else the judge would enact a map of her choosing.
 Dick has scheduled a June 29 hearing where the plaintiffs are expecting her to enact the map that same day.